-I did, and it made the process take a lot longer than it should have.
+When we did, it made the process take a lot longer than it should have.
 Unlike other security systems, syncing all the Ring components to the base station didn’t happen immediately.
-I’m not sure if it was my network connection or what, but the process took a bit longer than with other systems.
+We’re not sure if it was our network connection or what, but the process took a bit longer than with other systems.

-Another thing to note is that the contact sensors will go on your door or window in the opposite way you might be used to— the larger part goes on the door or window itself, while the smaller part goes on the frame.
+Another thing we noted was that the contact sensors went on our door or window in the opposite way than we were used to.
+The larger part went on the door or window itself, while the smaller part went on the frame.

-The SimpliSafe system is easy to install and doesn’t require any drilling or special tools.
-The sensors themselves are peel-and-stick, the most idiot-proof installation type of all time, and they felt very secure on the wall.
-Once I put up all my sensors, I just had to plug in my base station and sync my system together in the SimpliSafe app.
+The SimpliSafe system was easy to install and didn’t require any drilling or special tools.
+The sensors themselves were peel-and-stick.
+It was the most idiot-proof installation type of all time, and the sensors felt very secure on the wall.
+Once we put up all our sensors, we only had to plug in our base station and sync our system to the SimpliSafe app.

-A+ for installation, and professional installation, while nice, is probably not necessary.
+A+ for installation, and professional installation, while nice, was probably not necessary.

 Top System Installation

-It’s no contest — SimpliSafe was much easier to install than Ring.
-For a company that prides itself on being simple, this definitely tracks.
-I also love that they have professional installation as an option, although this system is easy enough to install yourself.
+It was no contest — SimpliSafe was much easier to install than Ring.
+For a company that branded itself for its simplicity, this definitely tracked.
+We also loved that professional installation was an option, even though the system was easy enough to install ourselves.

 Professional Monitoring with Ring Alarm vs SimpliSafe

-What is professional monitoring?
-It means that a team of professionals will oversee your home’s security from their call center.
-If one of your alarms goes off, they will check in, and if necessary, contact emergency services for you.
-It’s really helpful if you’re away from the house or otherwise preoccupied when a security breach is occurring.
+With professional monitoring, a team of professionals oversaw our home’s security from its call center.
+If one of our alarms went off, a team member called to check-in, and, if necessary, contact emergency services for us.
+This was really helpful when we were away from the house or otherwise preoccupied when a potential security breach occurred.

-Professional monitoring is where Ring and SimpliSafe differ the most.
-Both companies give you the option to self-monitor or pay monthly for professional monitoring.
-However, with SimpliSafe self-monitoring, you won’t receive push notifications or remote control of your system, a pretty big drawback.
+Professional monitoring was the area where Ring and SimpliSafe differed the most.
+Both companies gave us the option to self-monitor or pay monthly.
+However, with SimpliSafe self-monitoring, we didn’t receive push notifications or remote control of our systems, which was a pretty big drawback.

 Ring vs SimpliSafe Monitoring Options